Box Set Binge – a collection of the best bingeable TV shows. All titles are available to rent, buy or stream now.

 THE MOSQUITO COAST (APPLE TV+)

-Apple TV originals have embraced unique, engaging, and different TV and film journeys over the past few years, and The Mosquito Coast continued that trend.
-Taking a wholly different path to the film, Neil Cross and Paul Theroux combined the classic road trip thriller with family drama and high-octane action in a sweeping two-season run.
-While some may find this reimagining of Paul Theroux’s book to be problematic, it’s nonetheless brave and bold as it merges the original book with elements of the movie and Sidney Lumet’s classic, Running on Empty.
-The result is a taut, energetic and imaginative road trip thriller that builds upon the original characters in a two-season run against time that is both addictive and enthralling.
+Apple TV + originals have embraced unique, engaging, and different TV journeys over the past few years, and The Mosquito Coast was a part of that trend.
+However, due to the pandemic and the gap between seasons one and two, many have forgotten just how great its two-season run was when viewed as a whole.
+The TV drama would take a wholly different path to the film as Neil Cross and Paul Theroux combined the classic road trip thriller with family drama, suspense and high-octane action.
+Some found this reimagining of Paul Theroux’s book problematic, but whatever your views, it’s brave and bold.
+There is more than a nod to Sidney Lumet’s classic, Running on Empty, in this taut, energetic and imaginative road trip thriller that is both addictive, visually stunning and utterly enthralling.

 THE FLASH (CW)